mlcommons/GaNDLF/docs/customize.md

 - Defined in the `data_preprocessing` parameter of the model configuration.
 - This parameter controls the various preprocessing functions that are applied to the **entire image** before the [patching strategy](#patching-strategy) is applied.
 - All options can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/data/preprocessing/__init__.py).
-Some of the most important ones are:
+Some of the most important examples are:
   - **Intensity harmonization**: GaNDLF provides multiple normalization and rescaling options to ensure intensity-level harmonization of the entire cohort.
 Some examples include:
     - `normalize`: simple Z-score normalization
     - `normalize_positive`: this performs z-score normalization only on `pixels > 0`
     - `normalize_nonZero`: this performs z-score normalization only on `pixels != 0`
     - `normalize_nonZero_masked`: this performs z-score normalization only on the region defined by the ground truth annotation
     - `rescale`: simple min-max rescaling, sub-parameters include `in_min_max`, `out_min_max`, `percentiles`; this option is useful to discard outliers in the intensity distribution
     - Template-based normalization: These options take a target image as input (defined by the `target` sub-parameter) and perform different matching strategies to match input image(s) to this target.
       - `histogram_matching`: this performs histogram matching as defined by [this paper](https://doi.org/10.1109/42.836373).
         - If the `target` image is absent, this will perform global histogram equalization.
         - If `target` is `adaptive`, this will perform [adaptive histogram equalization](https://doi.org/10.1109/83.841534).
       - `stain_normalization`: these are normalization techniques specifically designed for histology images; the different options include `vahadane`, `macenko`, or `ruifrok`, under the `extractor` sub-parameter.
 Always needs a `target` image to work.
   - **Resolution harmonization**: GaNDLF provides multiple resampling options to ensure resolution-level harmonization of the entire cohort.
 Some examples include:
     - `resample`: resamples the image to the specified by the `resolution` sub-parameter
     - `resample_min`: resamples the image to the maximum spacing defined by the `resolution` sub-parameter; this is useful in cohorts that have varying resolutions, but the user wants to resample to the minimum resolution for consistency
     - `resize_image`: **NOT RECOMMENDED**; resizes the image to the specified size
     - `resize_patch`: **NOT RECOMMENDED**; resizes the [extracted patch](#patching-strategy) to the specified size
   - And many more.

 [Back To Top &uarr;](#table-of-contents)

 ## Data Augmentation

 - Defined in the `data_augmentation` parameter of the model configuration.
+- This parameter controls the various augmentation functions that are applied to the **entire image** before the [patching strategy](#patching-strategy) is applied.
+- These should be defined in cognition of the task at hand (for example, RGB augmentations will not work for MRI/CT and other similar radiology images).
+- All options can contain a `probability` sub-parameter, which defines the probability of the augmentation being applied to the image.
+When present, this will supersede the `default_probability` parameter.
+- All options can be found [here](https://github.com/mlcommons/GaNDLF/blob/master/GANDLF/data/augmentation/__init__.py).
+Some of the most important examples are:
+  - **Radiology-specific augmentations**
+    - `kspace`: one of either `ghosting` or `spiking` is picked for augmentation
+  - **RGB-specific augmentations**
+    - `colorjitter`:

 [Back To Top &uarr;](#table-of-contents)